This Recipe uses:

 Bouillabaisse is a traditional Provençale dish originating from the port city of Marseille.
-It was originally a fish stew made by local fishermen, using the bony rockfish from the bottom of their fishing nets, which they were unable to sell to restaurants or fish markets.
+It was originally a fish stew made by local fishermen, using the bony rockfish from the bottom of their fishing nets, which they were unable to sell to restaurants or at the local fish market.

 These days if you visit Marseille, you will see bouillabaisse served in restaurants as a gastronomical delight, with the prices to match.
 (I know this because my husband’s family is from Provence so we go to Marseille often!)
 So the locals like my family simply make the recipe at home.